Bankruptcy and student loans

-Remember, if you are considering filing for bankruptcy because most of your debt is your student loan debt, you may want to reconsider.
-There are other alternatives.
+Remember, if you are considering filing for bankruptcy because most of your debt is your student loan debt, you may want to consider other alternatives.

 If you are not in default, and you have not filed for bankruptcy, consider these options:

-- Find a repayment plan with lower payments
+- Seek a repayment plan with lower payments

 - See if you are eligible for a deferment